CesiumGS/3d-tiles/specification/README.md

 ]
 ```

-The transformation from each tile's local coordinate to the tileset's global coordinate system is computed by a top-down traversal of the tileset and by post-multiplying a child's `transform` with its parent's `transform` like a traditional scene graph or node hierarchy in computer graphics.
+The transformation from each tile's local coordinate system to the tileset's global coordinate system is computed by a top-down traversal of the tileset and by post-multiplying a child's `transform` with its parent's `transform` like a traditional scene graph or node hierarchy in computer graphics.

 ##### glTF transforms

-[Batched 3D Model](TileFormats/Batched3DModel/README.md) and [Instanced 3D Model](TileFormats/Instanced3DModel/README.md) tiles embed glTF, which defines its own node hierarchy and uses a y-up coordinate system.
+[Batched 3D Model](TileFormats/Batched3DModel/README.md) and [Instanced 3D Model](TileFormats/Instanced3DModel/README.md) tiles embed glTF, which defines its own node hierarchy and uses a _y_-up coordinate system.
 Any transforms specific to a tile format and the `tile.transform` property are applied after these transforms are resolved.

 ###### glTF node hierarchy
 First, glTF node hierarchy transforms are applied according to the [glTF specification](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#transformations).